DomoApps/documentation-generator-action/README.md

 - **Customizable**: Supports configuration for target file extensions and AI model settings.

 ## Usage
+IMPORTANT NOTE:
+I haven't tested this across organizations.
+Our GHES Action Runners do not support actions on public repositories.
+This is very beta phase, so all feedback is welcome

 To use this GitHub Action in your repository, follow these steps: